Portraits and Caricatures by Inger Eidem

 an early silhouette by Ingar Eidem, cut in 1947

 As so often happens when I gaze at old silhouettes, the artist began to speak to me.
-Slowly, I began to understand her working method, cutting for so many years as a street artist in Tivoli Gardens.
-There was a little bit of magic going on, or perhaps I should call it a sleight of hand!
+Slowly, all my questions were answered.
+I began to understand her working method, cutting for so many years as a street artist in Tivoli Gardens.
+There was a little bit of magic going on.
+Or, should I call it a sleight of hand?

 The importance of laughter.